 Getting passive income and not worrying about your financial future is what many people dream about.
 One possible way to get there is by investing.
-We’ve already covered the topic earlier.
 Today we shed light on the most common investment tool — stock or shares.
+Let's find out how to pick and buy it.

 What are stocks